castle-games/castle-games/README.md

 ### Style

-I let IntelliJ's auto-format handle styling, we're not using an auto-indentation utility yet and just hoping authors will use sane formatting.
+I let IntelliJ's auto-format handle styling personally.
+We're not using an auto-formatter like 'prettier' for JavaScript yet and just hoping authors will use sane formatting.
 A few notes:

 - Error messages should be lowercase, short, surround user-given strings in ' and code in `.
   Example: